EmreSURK/swiftExamples/README.md

 # swiftExamples
 Some personel solutions to general problems.
 This solutions may not the best.
-They only include personel offers currently.
+They only include personel offers to solve some problems.

 ## Detecting Service Error
 **Problem:** While developing apps you connect enpoints almost everytime.So, you must check if any error like connection problems or non-authorized state, missing or wrong data structure etc. And checking these error types in every endpoint connection is really long, ugly and hard-to-maintenance.